Relationship Between Renal Resistive Index and Retinal Vascular Density in Individuals with Hypertension

 Abstract

 Background/Objectives: Considering the physiological analogies between the eye and the kidney, this study aimed to investigate the potential relationship between retinal vascular density, assessed using Optical Coherence Tomography Angiography (OCT-A), and the renal resistive index (RRI) in patients with arterial hypertension.
-Methods: A total of 82 hypertensive patients were enrolled in the study.
-Participants underwent routine biochemical evaluations, 24-hour ambulatory blood pressure monitoring, OCT-A imaging, and renal Doppler ultrasound examinations.
+Methods: A total of 82 hypertensive patients (mean age 48 ± 13) were enrolled in the study.
+Participants underwent routine biochemical evaluations, office-based blood pressure measurement, 24 h ambulatory blood pressure monitoring, OCT-A imaging, and renal Doppler ultrasound examinations.
 Results: The mean RRI in the study population was 0.616 ± 0.06.
-Participants were divided into two groups based on the 75th percentile threshold of RRI distribution.
-The group with RRI > 75th percentile exhibited Significantly higher mean triglyceride levels and urinary albumin excretion (UAE) a significantly reduced estimated glomerular filtration rate (eGFR) and a higher prevalence of smokers, approaching statistical significance.
-Among the hemodynamic parameters analysed, 24-hour pulse pressure (PP), daytime and nighttime PP, and nighttime systolic blood pressure (SBP) were significantly higher in the group with RRI > 75th percentile.
+Participants were divided into two groups based on the 75th percentile threshold of the RRI distribution (0.66, 95% CI 0.64–0.68).
+The group with RRI > 75th percentile, which appeared to have a higher number of smokers, exhibited significantly higher mean triglyceride and urinary albumin excretion (UAE) levels and a significantly reduced estimated glomerular filtration rate (eGFR) as compared to the group with RRI < 75th percentile.
+Among the hemodynamic parameters, 24 h pulse pressure (PP), daytime and nighttime PP, and nighttime systolic blood pressure (SBP) were significantly higher in the group with RRI > 75th percentile.
 Regarding retinal vascular density indices, the only significant difference was observed in the deep foveal vascular plexus, which displayed a reduced density in the group with RRI > 75th percentile.
-Logistic regression analysis revealed that RRI > 75th percentile was independently associated with increased nighttime mean pulse pressure (OR = 1.13, 95% CI: 1.049–1.221, p = 0.0014) and reduced deep foveal vascular density (OR = -0.5026, 95% CI: 1.0493–1.2211, p = 0.0044).
+Logistic regression analysis revealed that RRI > 75th percentile was independently associated with increased nighttime mean pulse pressure (OR = 1.13, 95% CI: 1.049–1.221, p = 0.0014) and reduced deep foveal vascular density (OR = −0.5026, 95% CI: 1.0493–1.2211, p = 0.0044).
 Conclusions: Our findings demonstrate that ocular microvascular alterations are associated with RRI, a marker with a well-established prognostic value for renal disease progression and systemic macrovascular dysfunction.
 These results further substantiate the close relationship between renal and ocular microcirculation.

 Article activity feed